-The Council works are scheduled to continue for three months (weather permitting) and will be carried out during business hours with traffic control.
+The Council works are scheduled to continue until the start of September (weather permitting) and will be carried out during business hours with traffic control.
 Reduced speed limits will be in place and motorists should expect minor delays.

 This upgrade aims to prevent future crashes as we continue to build a safer road network for our shire.

 Raised Reflectorised Pavement Markers (RRPMs) and audio centre lines to increase driver awareness and concentration (particularly at dusk/night).

 Safety barriers and widened shoulders to create more forgiving road edge/side environment (at higher risk sections).

 Improved and consistent superelevation to minimise runoff that can cause wet weather crashes on curves.